KsEv13/CGGD/README.md

 # Computer graphics in Game development course

-This repo contains a template for Computer graphics in Game development labs (spring 2022)
+This repo is for Computer graphics in Game development labs (spring 2022)

 ## Pre-requirements